 Media should break up your text and underscore the points you're trying to make in each section.

 As you go, be sure to pause and ask yourself if this is working the way you expected.
 While having a plan for your story is important, it's okay to iterate and adapt as you go; some things that seem good as a concept don't work out as expected in practice.

-- Modeling your story on the published version, continue adding images to the story until you reach the Why do people live so close to active volcanoes section.
+- Modeling your story on the published version, continue adding text and images to the story until you reach the Why do people live so close to active volcanoes section.